 In addition, one case is pending in which the plaintiff is a group of Illinois hospital districts.
-Another suit filed by a group of New York hospitals or hospital districts was dismissed by the court during December of 2001, and the time for the plaintiffs to notice an appeal had not expired as of December 31, 2001.
+Another suit filed by a group of New York hospitals or hospital districts was dismissed by the court during December of 2001, and the plaintiffs have noticed an appeal.
 Lorillard is named as a defendant in both such cases.
 Loews is not named as a defendant in either of the cases filed by hospitals or hospital districts.
 In one additional suit, a city governmental entity and several hospitals or hospital districts are plaintiffs.
 Loews is a defendant in this case.